-What work is happening?
+What work took place?

 In 2021 our conservators recommended that the Screen be cleaned, and some repair work carried out on the stones.
 We are working with a team from Hirst Conservation Ltd to clean and repair the Screen.